-Non-fiction submissions are currently open!
+Non-fiction submissions are closed indefinitely.

 khōréō is a quarterly publication of stories, essays, and art: fantasy, sci-fi, horror, and any genre in between or around it, as long as there’s a speculative element.
 We’re especially interested in writing and art that explores the impact of human or cultural migration, whether voluntary or forced.
 Examples include themes of immigration, diaspora, and anti-colonialism, as well as more metaphorical interpretations of the term.
 Most importantly, we’re a new magazine and we’re still finding our identity: therefore, please don’t self-reject because you’re not sure if your work is a good fit.
 We won’t know until we see it, so please give us a chance to look!

 khōréō is dedicated to diversity and amplifying the voices of immigrant and diaspora authors and artists.
 We welcome, but do not require, a brief description of the author’s/artist’s identity in their cover letter.